 Race 4 – North Shore Classic

 In 2023, the race name included the phrase “Highland Park Strong,” due to the July 4th, 2022 parade mass shooting.
 Seven people were killed, and dozens were injured.
 I was sent to the Chicago suburb that day to cover the shooting and manhunt for WGN-TV.
 The main reason I had this race circled for the past couple years but was unable to participate in.
-Finally coming back to celebrate the community after such a profound tragedy was incredibly important to me.
-I truly believe in the healing power of togetherness.
+Finally returning..not to cover a tragedy, but to stand with the community.
+It was a run for strength, for healing, and for hope.
+I still believe in the power of people coming together.
+And this race proved it.

 “We have redesigned a new logo that encompasses the strength of our community, incorporating a strong local landmark to tie us together, and featuring the signature seven leaves in remembrance of the victims.
 This symbol will serve as a reminder of the lasting impact on our hearts and our commitment to moving forward while honoring those we have lost.”